 Here are 16 brands that are making vegan shoes you can buy online!

 Please note – Some of my selections contain affiliate links which allow me to earn a small percentage every time you make a booking or purchase a product.
 Using the links helps me to keep Veggie Visa running, and allows me to provide all the information found on this site free of charge.
 Additionally, Will’s, Ethletic, and Tropicfeel sent me sent me shoes to test and review.
 As always, opinions expressed are 100% my own.

 Will’s Vegan Shoes – My Favorite Vegan Shoe Brand

 This is my absolute favorite brand of vegan shoes.
 Will’s Vegan Shoes have been a staple in my closet for years now.
 I even included the brand in my vegan winter packing list when they sent me some vegan leather boots to try out.

 After a few pairs of cheap synthetic leather winter boots fell apart within months of buying them, I decided to start investing in high-quality, authentic, PETA-aproved vegan shoes.
 It was one of the best decisions I’ve ever made.
-I’m now the proud owner of two pairs of Will’s boots, and one of their gorgeous vegan backpacks, and I couldn’t be happier.
+I’m now the proud owner of three pairs of Will’s boots, a pair of sandals, and one of their gorgeous vegan backpacks.
+I couldn’t be happier with them all!

 What I love about Will’s, in addition to their beautiful shoes, is the fact that the company is truly sustainable.
 The packaging is carbon neutral, doesn’t contain plastic, the footbeds are made from recycled rubber, and rest of the shoes are made from eco-certified materials.
 Plus, it’s a small company…and who doesn’t love supporting a small company?